gatewayd-io/docs/getting-started/running-gatewayd.md

 ```

 {: .note }
 > The `run` command automatically lints the configuration files and exits if there is an error.
-You can skip the linting by using the `--lint false` flag.
+You can skip the linting by using the `--lint=false` flag.

 ## 5. Test your setup with `psql`